theforeman/theforeman.org/_posts/2018-05-02-load-balanced-smart-proxies-with-haproxy.md

 Please note that if you are using a different load balancer technology, you can use this configuration as reference.

-Configure SELinux to run in `permissive` mode.
+Configure SELinux to allow HAProxy to bind any port: `semanage boolean --modify --on haproxy_connect_any`

 The HAProxy setup itself is straightforward, just load-balance a bunch of ports in TCP mode round-robin across all the Smart Proxies.
 TCP mode is required because the load balancer will not be doing TLS termination.
 There are just two exceptions to that: port 443 should use `source` not `roundrobin` to not confuse Yum, and the additional port for the PuppetCA (8141) is forwarded only to the first smart proxy.